WPoets/awesome-enterprise/README.md

 * Fixed: Removed notices in case obj_id or obj_type is not defined.
 * Fixed: Issue with converting a post_type to service.
 * Fixed: Issue with .esc_sql - it was using WordPress function, converted it to a awesome function.
-* Fixed: Issue : warning "failed to open stream" for external files.
+* Fixed: Issue: warning "failed to open stream" for external files.
 * Fixed: Issue while redirecting query strings were not respected.

 ##### 3.4.4